 - (1) serve a secular purpose,

 - (2) not have the primary effect of advancing or inhibiting religion,

 - and (3) not produce impermissible government entanglement with religion.

 In Texas Monthly Inc. v.
 Bullock (1989), the U.S. Supreme Court applied the Lemon test to consider the constitutionality of a Texas statute that granted a tax exemption specifically to religious periodicals.
 Unlike the property tax exemption at issue in Walz, which extended benefits to a broad class of nonreligious entities in addition to religious groups, the statute in Texas Monthly was narrowly drafted to benefit religious organizations alone.
 In a 6-3 plurality decision, the Court held that the Texas statute failed the Lemon test in that it

 - (2) appeared to be an endorsement of religion,

 - (3) seemed, on its face, to produce excessive state entanglement.

 IRS prohibits tax-exempt religious entities from engaging in campaign activities

 In recent years, the Internal Revenue Code sec.
 501(c)(3), which prohibits tax-exempt organizations, including religious entities, from engaging in campaign activities has garnered increased public attention.
 For example, in Branch Ministries v.
 Rossotti (D.C.
 Cir.
 2000), the Court of Appeals for the D.C.
-Circuit upheld the Internal Revenue Service’s revocation of the tax-exempt status of a church that had engaged in political campaign activity.
+Circuit upheld the Internal Revenue Service’s revocation of the tax-exempt status of a church that had engaged in political campaign activity, in violation of the Johnson Amendment, which prohibited such churches from endorsing political candidates..
 Although this issue has prompted much comment in both the media and Congress, neither Congress nor the courts have altered the rule.Send Feedback on this article